Initial Consultation plus three further treatment sessions at 20% reduction when pre-booked.

 For all appointments for Dr Elena Gheorghiu please use the Body Back-Up main number 01628 624544

 Homeopathic treatment can take place with, or without, orthodox treatment.
 It is a gentle treatment with no side effects.
-It helps to increase the patients’ immunity.
-Suitable treatment for virtually all ages & stages of disease.
+It helps to increase the patients’ immunity and is suitable treatment for virtually all ages & stages of disease.
 Treatments usually includes nutritional & dietary advice.

 Available in Maidenhead on Tuesday, Thursday and Friday afternoons and on Saturdays by arrangement.